 In 2011, the Pikes Peak Highway was completely paved.

-In 2012, Colorado voters approved Colorado Amendment 64, which legalized retail sales of marijuana for recreational purposes.
+In 2012, Colorado voters approved Colorado Amendment 64, a constitutional amendment legalizing retail sales of marijuana for recreational purposes.

-In April 2013, a North Korean propaganda video singled out Colorado Springs as one of four targets for a missile strike, though the location was incorrectly pinpointed on the map.
+In April 2013, a North Korean propaganda video singled out Colorado Springs as one of four targets for a missile strike, though it incorrectly pinpointed the location on the map in Louisiana.

-In 2014, Keysight Technologies spun off from Agilent.
+In 2014, Keysight Technologies was spun off from Agilent, which was itself spun off from HP in 1999.

 On April 26, 2016, the Colorado Springs city council decided to extend the current six-month moratorium to eighteen months, with no new licenses to be granted until May 2017.

-In December 2016, the City of Colorado Springs removed a bike lane along Research Parkway due to overwhelming opposition.
+In December 2016, the City of Colorado Springs removed a bike lane along Research Parkway due to overwhelming opposition, as indicated by an online survey.

-In 2016, downtown Colorado Springs was noted to have a different political vibe from the overall area's, with signs of changing demographics.
+In 2016, downtown Colorado Springs had a different political vibe from the overall area's and that there were "superficial signs of changing demographics".

-As of 2017, Colorado Springs had 121 miles of bike lanes and 82 miles of paved trails.
-PikeRide, a local electric bike-share program, operated in urban core, Old Colorado City, and Manitou Springs.
+As of 2017, Colorado Springs had 121 miles of bike lanes and 82 miles of paved trails, along with the PikeRide electric bike-share program operating in various areas.

-In 2017, Colorado Springs was described as "staunchly Republican" and ranked as "the fourth most conservative city in America".
+In 2017, Caleb Hannan wrote in Politico that Colorado Springs was "staunchly Republican" and "the fourth most conservative city in America".

 As of March 1, 2018, there were 131 medical marijuana centers and no recreational cannabis stores in Colorado Springs.

-In April 2018, the Colorado Springs City Council approved a Bike Master Plan to promote bicycling as a transportation option and create a well-connected network of trails and infrastructure.
+In April 2018, the Colorado Springs City Council approved a Bike Master Plan to promote bicycling as a safe and convenient transportation option.

-In 2018, 23 million day and overnight visitors came to the area, contributing $2.4 billion in revenue.
+In 2018, 23 million day and overnight visitors came to the Colorado Springs area, contributing $2.4 billion in revenue.

-On February 25, 2019, The Gazette hosted a town hall meeting called "Battle of the Bike Lanes" due to immense public interest and argument regarding the Bike Master Plan.
+On February 25, 2019, The Gazette hosted a town hall meeting called "Battle of the Bike Lanes" due to immense public interest and argument over the city's Bike Master Plan.

 In June 2019, before the COVID-19 pandemic, the unemployment rate in Colorado Springs was 3.3%.